korlibs-archive/docs-old.korge.org/README.md

 This is the offical documentation of the framework Korlibs.
 Contributions in every way are welcome.

-To launch the documentation locally on your PC you have 2 options:
+To launch the documentation locally on your PC there are 2 options:

 ## Option 1: [Install jekyll](https://jekyllrb.com/docs/installation/)